-36. Credit for Ad Valorem Tax Paid by Certain Telephone Companies
+31. Credit for Ad Valorem Tax Paid by Certain Telephone Companies

 A refundable credit is allowed for 40 percent of the total ad valorem taxes paid to Louisiana political subdivisions by telephone companies on their public service properties which are assessed by the Louisiana Tax Commission at 25 percent of fair market value pursuant to R.S.
 47:1854.
+The purpose of this credit is to reduce the effective assessment rate of eligible telephone companies to 15 percent of fair market value.